SummaryRead the full fact sheet

 Menopause occurs when a woman stops ovulating and her monthly period (menstruation) ceases.
 Most women reach menopause between the ages of 45 and 55, with the average age being around 51.
 However, about one per cent of women experience menopause before the age of 40 years.
 This is known as premature menopause or premature ovarian insufficiency (POI).
 Menopause between 41 and 45 years of age is called early menopause.

-In some cases, early menopause is brought on by surgery to remove the ovaries or by medical treatments such as radiation therapy and chemotherapy.
-In other cases, the woman’s ovaries spontaneously stop producing eggs and the underlying cause may not be found.
-For most women, the loss of their fertility is devastating, particularly if they had planned to have children and menopause occurs before they have had children.
+In some cases, early or premature menopause is brought on by surgical removal of the ovaries, or by medical treatments such as radiation therapy and chemotherapy.
+In the case of POI, the woman’s ovaries spontaneously stop producing eggs and the underlying cause may not always be found.
+For many women, the loss of their fertility is devastating, particularly if they had planned to have children and menopause occurs before they have had children.

 Symptoms of premature and early menopause

 The symptoms of early menopause are the same as for menopause at the typical age and can include:

 - menstrual cycle changes, including changes to the usual bleeding pattern, particularly irregular bleeding

 - urinary problems, such as increased frequency of urination or incontinence

 - increase or decrease in weight

 Causes of early or premature menopause

 Premature menopause means a woman’s ovaries have spontaneously stopped working before she has reached the age of 40 years.
 Women can be affected in their teens or early 20s.
 About one in 1000 women reach menopause before the age of 30.